 - Referrals to clinics & hospital

-Our current Mobile Clinic is just the beginning of our community health outreach program, in the future we hope to offer a range of services in the remote regions of our district with a comprehensive list of the services most needed by the community.
+Our current mobile clinic was just the beginning of our community health outreach program, we have continued to build and expand upon the clinics to include net distributions and regular deworming in the schools.
+In the future we hope to continue to expand and offer a range of services in the remote regions of our district with a comprehensive list of the services most needed by the community.